teddiur/mortality-simulation/README.md

 # mortality-simulation
-a simulation similar to the Washington Post one but with mortability
+a simulation similar to the Washington Post one but with mortality

 TO DO LIST
 1)